In Conversation: Anna Porter

 Don’t miss this unique opportunity to hear from one of the most respected voices in contemporary literature.
 A Q&A session and a book signing will follow the talk.
 The museum’s galleries will also be open after the talk.

-Please note, copies of Anna’s books Gull Island and Deceptions will be available for purchase on a limited and available on a first come, first serve basis.
+Please note, a limited number of copies of Anna Porter’s books, Gull Island and Deceptions, will be will be available for purchase on a first come, first serve basis.
 A book purchase will be required to take part in the book signing.

 Agenda